github/opensource.guide/_articles/building-community.md

 ### Share ownership of your project

 > Your leaders will have different opinions, as all healthy communities should!
-However, you need to take steps to ensure the loudest voice doesn’t always win by tiring people out, and that less prominent and minority voices are heard. - @sarahsharp, ["What makes a good community?"](http://sarah.thesharps.us/2015/10/06/what-makes-a-good-community/)
+However, you need to take steps to ensure the loudest voice doesn't always win by tiring people out, and that less prominent and minority voices are heard. - @sarahsharp, ["What makes a good community?"](http://sarah.thesharps.us/2015/10/06/what-makes-a-good-community/)

 People are excited to contribute to projects when they feel as sense of ownership.
 That doesn't mean you need to turn over your project's vision or accept contributions you don't want.
 But the more you can give credit to others, the more likely they are to stick around.